See the Series Introduction for Just Tao It, Part I: HERE

 Everything moves outward.

-Which means the central question underneath Chapter 54 may be simpler — and far more demanding — than many modern leadership frameworks are prepared to acknowledge:
+The central question underneath Chapter 54 may be simpler — and more demanding — than many modern leadership frameworks are prepared to acknowledge:

 What are we actually cultivating before we attempt to scale it?